derekfountain/z88dk-data-in-lower-ram/sdcc/README.md

 the sections and fill in the gaps between them.
 The output of this is a single binary file with everything in it, all in the right place.
-You can insert this binary directly into an emulated Spectrum's memory using, for example with Fuse, File->Load binary data.
-For this example you should put it at 25000.
+You can insert this binary directly into an emulated Spectrum's memory using, for example with Fuse, _File->Load binary data_.
+For this example you should put it at 25000 at if all is well it'll work when you _RANDOMISE USR 32768_.

 ## Create an application (TAP file)